 Indian Child Welfare Clinic – 7098

-The Indian Child Welfare Act Clinic (the “ICWA Clinic”) is a full academic year, seven credit program beginning in the fall semester.
-The case work associated with this clinic focuses exclusively on issues under the federal Indian Child Welfare Act.
+The Indian Child Welfare Act Clinic (the “ICWA Clinic”) is a full academic year, four credit program beginning in the fall semester.
+The casework focuses on litigation involving the Indian Child Welfare Act (ICWA) and Tribal Code.

-What to expect when working on cases and with clients: Students will represent an average of 3-5 clients.
-To ensure a fulfilling experience in the ICWA Clinic students must be willing to make a substantial time commitment that goes beyond the classroom work.
-This may require students to arrange their class schedules in a way that allows students to appear in court, conduct investigations, and meet with clients.
-We also strongly recommend that students enroll in Evidence.
+What to expect when working on cases and with clients: To ensure a fulfilling experience in the ICWA Clinic, students must be willing to make a substantial time commitment beyond the classroom.
+This may require students to schedule classes in a way that allows for appearances in court and client contact.

 NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.